David Roberts (painter): Early life

 David Roberts was born at Edinburgh in Scotland, the eldest son of John Roberts and his wife Christian.
-Apprenticed for seven years to a house painter and decorator named Gavin Beugo, his fellow apprentice being David Ramsay Hay, who became a lifelong friend.
+He was apprenticed for seven years to house painter and decorator Gavin Beugo; his fellow apprentice was David Ramsay Hay, who became a lifelong friend.
 During this time he studied art in the evenings.
 After his apprenticeship was complete, Roberts's first paid job came in the summer of 1815, when he moved to Perth to serve as foreman for the redecoration of Scone Palace.
 Roberts returned in the spring of 1816 and lived with his parents while looking for work.

-His next job was to paint scenery for James Bannister's circus on North College Street.
-This was the beginning of his career as a painter and designer of stage scenery.
+His next job was to paint scenery for James Bannister's circus on North College Street, launching a career as a painter and designer of stage scenery.
 Bannister liked Roberts's set designs and on 10 April 1816 engaged him at a salary of 25 shillings per week to travel with the circus on a tour of England.
 Roberts departed Edinburgh with the circus later the same month and travelled to Carlisle, Newcastle, Hull and York, returning to Edinburgh in January 1817.
 During his time with the circus, Roberts was called on to take several minor stage roles as a foil for the clowns' skits.

-For the first few months of 1817, Roberts worked as the stage designer's assistant at the Pantheon Theatre, Edinburgh, a new joint venture between Bannister and an Italian musician named Corri.
+For the first few months of 1817, Roberts worked as the stage designer's assistant at the Pantheon Theatre in Edinburgh, a new joint venture between Bannister and an Italian musician named Corri.
 However the Pantheon was a financial failure and closed in May 1817, putting Roberts out of work.
 He reluctantly returned to house painting, working on the mansion house of Abercairny, near Perth, designed by Gillespie Graham.
 Although he was working from 5 a.m. to 7 p.m. he took the opportunity to sketch in the woods around the mansion in the evening.
 He followed this up with a stint painting imitation wood and marble at a mansion at Condie, near Bridge of Earn, in Perthshire.
 At the urging of his parents, Roberts returned to Edinburgh in January 1818, where he took employment with John Jackson, a decorative painter.
 Working for Jackson during 1818, Roberts decorated Lord Lauderdale's Dunbar House (known later as Lauderdale House) and then the library of Craigcrook Castle for Lord Jeffrey, who had recently leased the property.